 From the ranch it’s mostly downhill to reach the McKenzie Trail Recreation Area.
 You’d never know looking out at the peaceful ponds that they were formerly gravel pits.
 Now that they’ve been reclaimed, you can hike, fish and enjoy nature in a peaceful setting.

-Biking in Red Deer: A Stop at Bower Ponds
+Stop at Bower Ponds

 But breathtaking the Bower Ponds are not.
 More like pleasant and a great place for families to come.
 Sorry Red Deer.

 Continuing, my companion Danielle from Pursuit Adventures and I crossed the CP bridge that offers views up and down the Red Deer River.
 From there we went north and followed the river on the other side on route to the Kerry Wood Nature Centre.

 Biking in Red Deer to the Kerry Wood Nature Centre and Gaetz Lake Sanctuary

 You could easily spend a few hours at the Gaetz Lake Sanctuary, Alberta’s oldest federal migratory bird sanctuary.
 The Kerry Wood Nature Centre is at the entrance to the sanctuary and it is here you have to leave your bikes.

 Once in the sanctuary walk the four kilometre loop, check out the bird blind and keep an eye out for northern flying squirrels.

 We took a bit of time to wander down to the bird blind where I was rewarded with a sighting of a muskrat and a sora rail (a type of bird), one of the 130 bird species and 28 types of mammals that have been seen here.
 I just wasn’t fast enough with my camera.